If you asked me to name the #1 definition of hair term mistake I see most often, I wouldn’t hesitate before answering: “Virgin Hair.”

 Great question!
 Here’s a quick definition of Raw hair:

-Raw hair is unprocessed 100% human hair that has not undergone ANY chemical, heat or steam processing.
-Raw hair is the purest and natural form of hair on today’s hair market.
+Raw hair is unprocessed 100% human hair that has not undergone ANY chemical, heat, or steam processing.
+Raw hair is the purest and most natural form of hair on today’s hair market.

 The advantages of raw hair are excellent in quality and can last years.
 But its disadvantages are also obvious: single variety and expensive.

 When compared to virgin hair, you won’t easily get those hot trendy styles like curly or body wave.
-And raw hair won’t be identical from each other.
+And raw hair won’t be identified from each other.